 Furthermore, we set the number $N$ of monomials in the polynomial $P(x)$ to $3$ and solve the approximation problem for various numbers $L$ of monomials in $Q(x)$.
 The minimal squared approximation error is achieved if $L=3$ to be $\Delta_{\ast}=0.1158$.
-The approximation procedure yields the vectors of exponents and coefficients in the form
+The approximation procedure yields vectors of exponents and coefficients that take the form

 The obtained approximating function is given using standard arithmetic operations as

 and graphically illustrated in Figure~\ref{F-AMPRFN3L3}.